Differences between Android and iOS App Development

 iOS and android also differ from each other in terms of design and the marketing strategy that is involved after app development.
-In this blog, we’ll sum up all the major differences between Android and iOS App Development.
+In this blog, we’ll sum up all the major differences between iOS App Development and mobile app.

 Differences between Android and iOS App Development:

 Both Android and iOS programming use different development languages.
 Android apps are created via Java and Kotlin (secondary option) and on the other hand, iOS apps are created using Swift proprietary language.